milanwiedemann/phc-coding-club/resources/Sheet1.md

 What sets R apart from other software applications with similar purposes is that it is also a fully-fledged programming language.
-This can make using it seem daunting at first!
+This can make using it seem daunting at first, but the freedom this gives you is well worth it.

 ## 1.2: What isn’t R?

 R is not Excel.
-You can’t expect to set up your tables just by clicking and dragging.
-All data manipulation in R must be performed by typing commands into the R console, or running them from script files.
+You can’t expect to set up your tables just by clicking and dragging, and there is a strict separation between code and data.
+You can’t edit data directly or put formulae into cells, you have to input commands to manipulate it.

 R is not SPSS.
 You can’t perform your analyses by navigating menus - you have to type all the code that defines your models and graphs out